wizaral/Retro-Hero-Multiverse/README.md

 # Retro-Hero-Multiverse
 ## SDL 2.0 C
-Consists many bugs: problem with Sonic collaider in jump animation, problem with stuking in textures after swap.
+Consists many bugs: problem with Sonic collaider in jump animation, stuking in textures after map swap.
 Need to drag buttons in main menu, split music in main menu and in the game.
 ## SFML 2.5 C#
 Coming soon